arcmags/ramroot/README.rst

 every update, if no problems occur, consider removing `old packages`_.
 Consider installer fewer packages if you indend on loading to RAM often.

-Also know that higher quality (more expensive) USB flash drives often exhibit a huge improvement in RAM sync times.
+Also, keep in mind that higher quality (more expensive) USB flash drives often exhibit a dramatic improvement in RAM sync times.

 Issues / Future Implementations